PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/git_knowledge.md

 changes to the same lines or files can prevent automatic merging.
 Understanding how to resolve conflicts manually was particularly enlightening.
-When i used Git previously it was very uncommon to have merge conflicts as we often had people working on a certain part for most of the project to prevent it from occuring, however in actual companies i understand that one task may have multiple people working on it and there might be conflicts due to a variety of reasons such as miscommunication.
+When i used Git previously it was very uncommon to have merge conflicts as we often had people working on a certain part for most of the project to prevent it from occurring, however in actual companies i understand that one task may have multiple people working on it and there might be conflicts due to a variety of reasons such as miscommunication.